 Do you have any advice for couples thinking of taking on a challenge together?

 Both: Yes - DO IT and share the adventure together.

 Well, you read their advice - "DO IT and share the adventure together!"- so what are you waiting for?
 Browse our incredible range or challenges around the world and experience the natural "Disney rides" Frances describes for yourself.

-What's more, if you cycle with us, you won't need to worry about plotting routes or planning accommodation like the Blands did - we organise it all for you, complete with safety checks, route assessments and our industry-leading 14-step initiative to protect you as much as possible from the coronavirus.
+What's more, if you cycle with us, you won't need to worry about plotting routes or planning accommodation like the Blands did - we organise it all for you, complete with safety checks, route assessments, a team of outdoor remote first-aid trained challenge guides and a UK doctor with expedition medicine experience.